 In 1969 the Health Services Act was established in Barbados (PAHO, 2008).
 Since then, Barbados' Ministry of Health has been responsible for overseeing public health care.
-The Ministry of Health has responsibility for managing the delivery of health care, policy-making and the regulation of the health sector (PAHO, 2008).
+The Ministry of Health has sole responsibility for managing the delivery of health care, policy-making and the regulation of the health sector (PAHO, 2008).
 Barbados also has a strong and active public health care system.
-Money entering this public system is predominantly contributed through public taxation and some private financing through fee-for-service, health insurance, and other types of out-of-pocket expenditures (e.g., pooled insurance funds) (PAHO, 2008).
+Money entering this public system is contributed through public taxation and private financing through fee-for-service, health insurance, and other types of out-of-pocket expenditures (e.g., pooled insurance funds) (PAHO, 2008).

 The health system in Barbados incorporates both public and private financing and provision of medical care.
-All citizens are guaranteed access to medically necessary services through public provision and payment across the primary-tertiary care spectrum, including public coverage of a core formulary of key pharmaceuticals for common chronic diseases (the "Drug Benefit Service") (PAHO, 2008).
-The public health care system has historically been the largest provider of care to Barbadians, representing roughly 65% of total health expenditure in the country and 15% of the national budget (PAHO, 2008).
-There has however been a notable expansion of privatized clinical laboratories, cardiac care clinics, and long-term residential care homes over the past decade (PAHO, 2008).
-Local health workers face no legislative restrictions on committing to work in either the public or private system to the exclusion of the other, and thus are free to spend their time working privately and/or publicly if their time and contractual commitments permit it.
+All citizens are insured through a public health insurance scheme that guarantees financial access to needed medical care.
+Publicly insured services are available across the primary-to-tertiary care spectrum for the entire population and are free of cost at the point of service (PAHO, 2008).
+Local health workers face no restrictions on committing to work in either the public or private system to the exclusion of the other, and thus are free to spend their time working privately and/or publicly.